Heiwajima/dogshed/README.md

             /privacy.json - privacy policy
-            /contact.json - contact information for server related issues /status.json - public facing system status information updated periodically /user
+            /contact.json - contact information for server related issues /status.json - public facing system status information updated periodically /accounts - per-account data
+    /accountId
         /private - keys, account settings, etc.
             /settings.json - account-specific settings for this user /filters.json - overall filters defined by this user /subscribers - directory of subscribers who want to be notified of new content from user /subscriberId
                     /subscriber.json - details about subscriber relationship
                     /profile.json - cached profile information about remote user /filters.json - user-defined filters to apply to notifications sent to this account /subscriptions - directory of subscriptions this user has subscribed to, one subdirectory per subscription /subscriptionId
                     /subscription.json - details about subscription
-                /profile.json - cached profile information about remote user /filters.json - user-defined filters to apply to messages received from this account /subscriptionLists - directory of subdirectories representing lists for display of incoming subscription content /listId
+                    /profile.json - cached profile information about remote user /filters.json - user-defined filters to apply to messages received from this account /subscriptionLists - directory of subdirectories representing lists for display of incoming subscription content
+                    /listId
                         /list.json - details about list (name, optional description?, optional visibility?, array of subscriptionIds)
                         /filters.json - user-defined filters to apply to the content of this list /public
             /media - files uploaded by user
             /posts - statuses posted by user
                 /postId - subdirectory containing post details
                     /post.json - actual ActivityPub json content
                     /settings.json - additional post-specific settings
             /tags - subdirectory of tagged (hashtagged) content for easy reference later /tagName - directory of symlinks to /posts/postId for each tagged post /profile - profile json and associated media /profile.json - actual ActivityPub Actor json content /avatar.png - avatar image
                 /header.png - header image

 ```